apache/pekko/docs/src/main/paradox/common/binary-compatibility-rules.md

 Scala does not maintain serialization compatibility across major versions.
 This means that if Java serialization is used there is no guarantee objects can be cleanly deserialized if serialized with a different version of Scala.

+## Binary Compatibility of dependencies

+The above rules apply to Pekko modules themselves.
+They do not necessarily apply to dependencies: within a major Pekko component version, we may upgrade a major version of a dependency.
+For example, between Pekko Connectors 1.0 and 1.1, we updated from `javax.jms` 1.1 to `javax.jms` 2.0.1 in the JMS component.
+This means when you update this component, you may also need to update any other components that were still built against `javax.jms` 1.1.